manuelinfosec/toot-db/docs/architecture.md

-# toyDB Architecture
+# tootDB Architecture

-At the highest level, toyDB consists of a cluster of nodes that execute SQL transactions against a replicated state machine.
+At the highest level, tootDB consists of a cluster of nodes that execute SQL transactions against a replicated state machine.
 Clients can connect to any node in the cluster and submit SQL statements.
 It aims to provide [linearizability](https://jepsen.io/consistency/models/linearizable) (i.e. strong consistency)